-GT offers dormitory housing, just steps from our downtown campus.
-Our apartment style dorms include a full kitchen, living room and shared bedroom and full bath.
-Building amenities include on-site laundry, gym, indoor swimming pool, social/party room, office, and building security.
-Dormitory housing is based on availability throughout the year.
-Homestay is also available through our partners, My International Family.
-You can find additional housing resources on the accommodations page of our website or stop by the office for assistance and we'll be happy to give you suggestions.
-GT Educational Center offers academic and program support needed for student to achieve their educational goals.
+It is an apartment style residence including a full kitchen, living room and private or shared bedroom and shared full bath.
+Residence housing is based on availability throughout the year.
+Homestay is also available through our partner host families.
+You can find additional housing resources on the accommodations page of our website or stop by the office for assistance, and we'll be happy to give you suggestions.
+GT Educational Center offers academic and program support needed for students to achieve their educational goals.